-Trimming in this way affects only a single clip's edit point and doesn't affect adjacent clips.
+• Trimming in this way affects only a single clip's edit point and doesn't affect adjacent clips.
 As you trim with the Selection tool, a gap in the Timeline is left behind.
-To trim multiple edit points at once or to shift adjacent clips, see Making ripple and rolling edits and Make slip and slide edits.
+To trim multiple edit points at once or to shift adjacent clips, see Making ripple and rolling edits in the Timelineand Make slip and slide edits.